dylanbegin/void-install/README.md

 1. Set a BIOS password (require for both entering bios and boot menu).
 1. Set boot order to DISK,USB.
 Remove all other options.
 1. Save and reboot into live install.
-< Don't forget to save all passwords to your password manager!
+> [!WARNING]
-{is.warning}
+> Don't forget to save all passwords to your password manager!

 ## Running The Install
 1. Boot into live install.